rcrowther/django-modellink/README.md

 This app contains a few helpers for this scenario,

 ## Why the obscure name?
 The names are inconsistent in this area.
-If you find this module, good for you.
+You found this module, good for you.

 ## Install
 Drop the code into a webapp.
 Declare in installed apps,

     INSTALLED_APPS = [
         # added
-        'reverse_inline.apps.ReverseInlineConfig',
+        'model_link.apps.ModelLinkConfig',
         ...
     ]

 The code needs to be an app because it declares template and static codebases.
 It needs no migration.

-## Django LinkModelAdmin
+## Django ModelLinkAdmin
 Render a foreignkey field as a form.

 This is a light rework of [Django Reverse Admin](https://pypi.org/project/django-reverse-admin).
 It renamed, and adds templating to optionally move the inline forms to the top of the admin, rather than the usual position at bottom.